JaredRandall/FireWoRx21/README.md

-- 👋 Hi, I’m @FireWoRx21
+- 👋 Hi, I’m Jared Randall
-- 👀 I’m interested in Fire Ecology, Spatial Analysis and Wildfire-Forestry Interactions.
+- 👀 I’m interested in Wildland Fire, Forest Management, Spatial Analysis and Statistics
-- 🌱 I’m currently learning spatial analysis in R, developing new scripts to analyze fire behaviour.
-- 💞️ I’m looking to collaborate on projects involving fire interaction with other values (i.e. forestry operations).
-- 📫 How to reach me jarandal@ualberta.ca
+- 📫 jarandal@ualberta.ca

 <!---
 FireWoRx21/FireWoRx21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.